Fentanyl, a Deadly Bait and Switch Game

 Fentanyl works just like other opioids.
 The drug binds to the brain’s opioid receptors.
 These receptors control both emotions and pain.
 As the individual continues to use fentanyl, the brain adapts.
 The effects of the drug are weakened which results in the individual using larger quantities.
 This often results in dependency.
 Due to the potency of the drug, fentanyl is used for the treatment of chronic pain or severe pain resulting from surgery.

-Although a prescription can be written for fentanyl, the most common drug overdose is linked to the fentanyl produced in underground laboratories, manufactured into pills created to look like another prescription, added to nasal sprays and eye droppers, and even just sold as a powder.
+Although doctors can write prescriptions for fentanyl, underground laboratories produce the most dangerous version.
+They manufacture it into pills created to look like other prescriptions.
+Dealers add it to nasal sprays and eye droppers.
+They even sell it as a powder.
+This version links to the most common drug overdoses.
 Drug suppliers and dealers are literally killing people to increase their profits.
 Fentanyl has a lot of harmful effects and symptoms.
 This includes:

 • Anxiety